-- 67. (a) The following page has characteristic curves for BJT and FET.
+- 70. Consider the generic circuit shown (first-i.e., leftmost-of those shown right).
+Show that the current I through R_2 is a symmetric function of R_1 and R_2 , that is swapping the values of R_1 and R_2 results in the same current.
+As a particular example of this result, in the two far right circuits the currents I_A and I_B must be equal. - 71. (a) The following page has characteristic curves for BJT and FET.
 Directly on the NPN characteristic curves, label the region where the transistor is saturated, on, and off.
 Draw the schematic diagram symbol for a PNP bipolar transistor and label each lead with its proper name. - (b) Directly on the n-channel characteristic curves, label the ohmic region, the region where the FET is cut-off (a.k.a. sub-threshold), and where the FET is active.
 (Note: what I call an "active" FET, is often called "saturated" or "pinched-off".
 Of course, "saturated" for a FET is different from "saturated" for a bipolar.)
 Draw the schematic diagram symbol for a p-channel FET and label each lead with its proper name.

-68. Consider the below characteristic curves of an npn bipolar transistor.
-Calculate $h{fe} = \beta$ .
-Assume the npn transistor is part of a common emitter amplifier with a supply voltage of 12 V. Directly on the below plot, draw in the load line for a 2 k $\Omega$ collector resistor, and mark a nice operating point Q. At Q, what is the change in the collector voltage $\Delta V{CE}$ for a change in the base current $\Delta I_B = .01$ mA?
-Calculate $h{ie}$ using your operating point's base current.
-What change in the base voltage $\Delta V{BE}$ will accompany the change in the base current $\Delta I_B = .01$ mA?
-Calculate the ac voltage gain: $\Delta V{CE}/\Delta V{BE}$ .
+72. Consider the below characteristic curves of an npn bipolar transistor.
+Calculate $h{fe} = \beta$.
+Assume the npn transistor is part of a common emitter amplifier with a supply voltage of 12 V. Directly on the below plot, draw in the load line for a 2 k Ω collector resistor, and mark a nice operating point Q. At Q, what is the change in the collector voltage ΔV{CE} for a change in the base current $\Delta I_B = .01 \text{ mA}$?
+Calculate h{ie} using your operating point's base current.
+What change in the base voltage ΔV{CE} will accompany the change in the base current $\Delta I_B = .01 \text{ mA}$?
+Calculate the ac voltage gain: $\Delta V{CE}/\Delta V{BE}$.
 At your operating point, how much power is dissipated in the transistor?

-69. Consider the below characteristic curves of an n-channel JFET.
-What is $I{DSS}$ ?
+73. Consider the below characteristic curves of an n-channel JFET.
+What is I{DSS} ?
 Calculate g for $V{GS} = -1.5$ V. Estimate the threshold gate voltage.
-Assuming a supply voltage of 12 V, draw directly on the below plot the load line for a 2 k $\Omega$ drain resistor characteristic curves.
+Assuming a supply voltage of 12 V, draw directly on the below plot the load line for a 2 k Ω drain resistor characteristic curves.
 Label Q the operating point obtained with $V{GS} = -1.5$ V. What is the quiescent drain current?
 How much power is dissipated in the transistor in this quiescent state?
-Design a common source amplifier (see problem 57) using this FET.
+Design a common source amplifier (see problem 59) using this FET.
 Your schematic diagram of the circuit should show all component values and input and output locations.
-As usual, you will bias the gate (here to $V{GS} = -1.5$ V) using a source resistor (bypassed with a capacitor $C_S$ so the ac signal doesn't see it).
-What value of $C_S$ should you use if the amplifier is to amplify signals with frequencies between 100 and 10,000 Hz?
+As usual, you will bias the gate (here to $V{GS} = -1.5$ V) using a source resistor (bypassed with a capacitor C_S so the ac signal doesn't see it).
+What value of C_S should you use if the amplifier is to amplify signals with frequencies between 100 and 10,000 Hz?
 Report the expected voltage gain and both input and output impedance.

-70. Describe briefly what each of the below circuits does.
+74. Describe briefly what each of the below circuits does.